 In the vast majority of cases, cluster feeding does not indicate low supply.
 If your baby is gaining weight well and producing sufficient wet and dirty nappies it is unlikely you have a supply problem, but if you are concerned or just want to talk to someone about it you can always attend your local breastfeeding support group or baby health clinic for advice.

 As a new mum you’ll face plenty of challenges but it’s advisable to arm yourself with information and trust your instincts as a mother.
-Cluster feeding often lasts no longer than a few days at any one time so remind yourself of that fact and try to relax and enjoy the extra time you’re spending bonding with your little one.
+Cluster feeding often lasts no longer than a few days at any one time so try to relax and enjoy the extra time you’re spending bonding with your little one.